dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns ``false`` on error.
 The specific error can be retrieved from :cpp:func:`getLastError`.

+  .. cpp:function:: LibraryPool const& libraries() const

+    Returns a reference to the internal :cpp:class:`LibraryPool` that can be used to iterate over and query the :cpp:class:`LibraryPool` objects.

+  .. cpp:function:: LibraryPool& libraries()

+    Returns a reference to the internal :cpp:class:`LibraryPool` that can be used to iterate over and query the :cpp:class:`LibraryPool` objects.

+  .. cpp:function:: bool addLibrary(std::string libname)

+    Loads a library into the process' memory space.
+An event is triggered (and thus a user callback) for each library loaded, including dependencies.

   .. cpp:function:: bool addBreakpoint(Dyninst::Address addr, Breakpoint::ptr bp) const

     Inserts a :cpp:class:`Breakpoint` into the target process at address ``addr``.